 There is more on this case here, here, here and here.
 This is not the only time this kind of thing has happened, though it certainly seems to be the most unlucky defendant.
 Here’s a spectacular example from Australia:

 About $1 million has been recovered but the rest was spent on luxury items, police say

 A Malaysian student has been charged in a Sydney court with dishonesty offenses after a bank accidentally gave her a $4.6 million Australian ($4.3 million Cdn) overdraft four years ago.

 The matter came to light last Summer; Lee appeared in court last month; and the case is still ongoing.
-Nor is today’s case the only Irish example; here’s another:
+[Update: the charges were eventually dropped, but she was declared bankrupt, and the bank had “taken all possible steps to recover its funds”.
+End update] Nor is today’s case the only Irish example; here’s another:

 A mum-of-two accused of going on a €25,000 spending spree after a sum of money was mistakenly lodged in her bank account has been sent for trial

 The accused … is facing more than 50 charges of theft, relating to stealing in excess of €25,000 in cash belonging to Bank of Ireland, which had been mistakenly lodged to her account. … The thefts are all alleged to have taken place over a two-week period in March 2013. … The money was allegedly withdrawn … from a number of ATMs across west Dublin.